 To make her comfortable, you should keep the conversation neutral.
 You should also use it to showcase yourself.
 Offer up tidbits of information about yourself with lines like, “What do you think of this place?
 I come here a lot because it’s right around the corner from my office.”

 This will open up avenues for questions about your job that she’ll want answered.
 It will keep her talking.
+You can use this as an opportunity to show that you are a good conversationalist.

 A lot of women choose coffee shops to do some work or take a break.
 If the focus of your interest is working on her computer, don’t go over unless she’s really giving you the signals first.
 The quickest way to get yourself blacklisted by her and other women in the area is to disturb her.

 Similarly, if she’s reading or writing, don’t go over and tease her to try to break the ice.
 Don’t say, “Why are you reading that boring book instead of talking to me?”
 That’s just annoying and selfish.
 Instead, stay on the periphery.
 If she gets bored and starts looking around, you’ll be there.
+Ideally, you'll have a few topics ready to talk about.

 If you start chatting at the coffee bar or her table, after a few questions and answers it’s time to ask to join her.
 This does four things, it shows her you like her and would like to spend more time talking.
 It also shows you’re polite while establishing a connection.
 Additionally, it lets you open up more and move the conversation forward.
+That should keep the conversation going.

 Hopefully you know the important distinction between “open” and “closed” questions.
 Open questions are nice, conversation-bolstering fuel.
 Closed questions can be answered with a curt, “Yes” or “No.”